jojobautistaum/bible-character-quiz/README.md

 * Countdown before the quiz start
 * Timed quiz
 * Penalty for wrong answer
-* Accept initial and store scores at the end of the quiz or when the time runs out
+* Store player's initial and score at the end of the quiz or when the time runs out
 * Display high score
 * Clear localStorage
 * Display if the answer is correct or wrong